flutter/website/using-ide-vscode.md

 <img src="/images/vscode/snippets.png" style="width:706px;height258px" alt="Snippets" />

-The Dart extension includes the following snippets:
+The Flutter extension includes the following snippets:

 * Prefix `stless`: Create a new subclass of `StatelessWidget`.
 * Prefix `stful`: Create a new subclass of `StatefulWidget` and it's associated